The Hidden Biases in Leadership Selection - And How to Overcome Them

 - What it is: People tend to favor candidates who share their background, interests, or characteristics.

-- The Data: A study published in Harvard Business Review found that hiring managers often rate candidates higher if they have similar hobbies, educational backgrounds, or even accents.
+- The A study published in Harvard Business Review found that hiring managers often rate candidates higher if they have similar hobbies, educational backgrounds, or even accents.

 - Why it happens: Humans naturally feel more comfortable with those who resemble themselves, as this can create a false sense of trust and predictability.